Alexander and the Terrible, Horrible, No Good, Very Bad Day

 Alexander and the Terrible, Horrible, No Good, Very Bad Day is a 1972 ALA Notable Children's Book written by Judith Viorst and illustrated by Ray Cruz.

-It has also won a George G. Stone Center Recognition of Merit, a Georgia Children's Book Award, and is a Reading Rainbow book.
-Viorst followed this book up with three sequels, Alexander, Who Used to be Rich Last Sunday (1977), Alexander, Who's Not (Do You Hear Me?
+The book has won a George G. Stone Center Recognition of Merit, a Georgia Children's Book Award, and has been featured in the PBS series Reading Rainbow.
+Viorst followed this book up with three sequels: Alexander, Who Used to be Rich Last Sunday, Alexander, Who's Not (Do You Hear Me?
 I Mean It!)
-Going to Move (1995), and Alexander, Who's Trying His Best to Be the Best Boy Ever (2014).
+Going to Move, and Alexander, Who's Trying His Best to Be the Best Boy Ever.

 Plot

-Alexander is a young boy who endures a string of misfortunes throughout his day, starting when he wakes up to find gum in his hair and drops his sweater in the water-filled sink.
-His brothers, Anthony and Nick, find prizes in their cereal boxes, while Alexander finds none.
-On the carpool ride to school, Alexander is denied a window seat, anxious about being carsick.
-At school, Alexander encounters criticism from his teacher (his drawing of his invisible castle, singing too loud at music time and leaving out a number at counting time), his best friend replaces him with two other friends, and he has no dessert in his lunch bag.
+Alexander is a young boy who endures a string of misfortunes throughout his day, starting when he wakes up with gum in his hair.
+His older brothers find prizes in their cereal boxes, but not Alexander.
+In the carpool on the way to school, Alexander complains about not getting a window seat.
+At school, Alexander faces criticism from his teacher, his best friend replaces him with two other friends, and he finds that his mother neglected to put a dessert in his lunch bag.

-That afternoon, a dentist appointment reveals a cavity in Alexander's tooth.
-At the shoe store, Alexander is made to buy plain white sneakers.
-When the family goes to pick up Alexander's father from his office, he is displeased with Alexander's actions and asks him not to tamper with his objects (playing with the copy machine, knocking the books off the desk, and messing around with a phone) or pick him up again.
-Back at home, Alexander is served lima beans for dinner, sees kissing on television, encounters problems when taking a bath, and has to sleep in pajamas he dislikes.
+After school, a dentist's appointment reveals a cavity in Alexander's mouth.
+At the shoe store, Alexander is forced to buy plain white sneakers.
+When the family goes to pick up Alexander's father from his office, Alexander's restless behavior makes the father request not to be picked up anymore.
+Back at home, Alexander is served lima beans for dinner, sees kissing on TV, and is made to sleep in train-themed pajamas, all of which he hates.

-Throughout the book, there is a running gag wherein Alexander expresses his desire to relocate to Australia (Timbuktu in the Australian version of the book).
-At the end of the book, his mother reassures him that even in Australia, people can and do have bad days like he has.

-Other media
+A running gag in the story is Alexander's desire to escape his troubles by moving to Australia.
+His mother tells him that everybody has bad days, regardless of where they live.

 TV adaptation

-The book was adapted into a thirty-minute animated musical television special that was produced by Klasky Csupo and aired on HBO in the United States on September 15, 1990.
-Along with some alterations to the designs of the supporting characters, along with the cat's name being Timothy, and additions to the plot, most notably Alexander searching for his lost yo-yo throughout, the special also included three original songs:
+On September 15, 1990, the book was adapted into a 29-minute animated musical television special that was produced by Klasky Csupo and aired on HBO in the United States.
+While the special is generally true to the book, there are several alterations to the designs of the main and supporting characters, the cat's name is Timothy, and new plot elements, most notably Alexander searching for his lost yo-yo throughout.
+The special also included three original songs: